vzg100/vzg100.github.io/_pages/publications.md

 comments: false
 ---

 Don't hesistate to email if you would like a PDF of a publication or have questions.
-However, please keep in mind that PDFs will be provided to for dissemination of academic work and may not be reposted without permission from the respective copyright holders.
+However, please keep in mind that while PDFs will be provided to for dissemination of academic work and may not be reposted without permission from the respective copyright holders.

 # Publications
 ## Papers
-*Denotes cofirst authorship
+\**Denotes cofirst authorship*

 **2024**
-**Gorelik M.G.**, Yakhnin H., Pannuri A., Walker A.C., Pourciau C., Czyz D., Babitzke P., Romeo T. (2023) Multitier regulation of the E. coli extreme acid stress response by CsrA, *Journal of Bacteriology* doi: https://doi.org/10.1128/jb.00354-23
+**Gorelik M.G.**, Yakhnin H., Pannuri A., Walker A.C., Pourciau C., Czyz D., Babitzke P., Romeo T. (2023) Multitier regulation of the E. coli extreme acid stress response by CsrA, *Journal of Bacteriology* doi: [https://doi.org/10.1128/jb.00354-23](https://doi.org/10.1128/jb.00354-23)

 *Nominated as Editor’s pick*

 **2023**

-Pourciau C., Yakhnin H., Pannuri A., **Gorelik M.G.**, Romeo T., Babitzke P. (2023) CsrA Coordinates the Expression of Ribosome Hibernation and Anti-s Factor Proteins, *mBio* doi: https://doi.org/10.1128/mbio.02585-23
+Pourciau C., Yakhnin H., Pannuri A., **Gorelik M.G.**, Romeo T., Babitzke P. (2023) CsrA Coordinates the Expression of Ribosome Hibernation and Anti-s Factor Proteins, *mBio* doi: [https://doi.org/10.1128/mbio.02585-23](https://doi.org/10.1128/mbio.02585-23)

-**Gorelik M.G.**, Gorelik A.J., Ridout K.K., Nimarko A., Peisch V., Kuramkote S.R., Low M., Pan T., Singh S., Nrusimha A., Singh M. (2023) Evaluating efficiency and accuracy of deep-learning-based approaches on study selection for psychiatry systematic reviews. *Nature Mental Health* doi: https://doi.org/10.1038/s44220-023-00109-w
+**Gorelik M.G.**, Gorelik A.J., Ridout K.K., Nimarko A., Peisch V., Kuramkote S.R., Low M., Pan T., Singh S., Nrusimha A., Singh M. (2023) Evaluating efficiency and accuracy of deep-learning-based approaches on study selection for psychiatry systematic reviews. *Nature Mental Health* doi: [https://doi.org/10.1038/s44220-023-00109-w](https://doi.org/10.1038/s44220-023-00109-w)

 *Selected for presentation at the Artificial Intelligence for Mental Health Seminar Series at Oxford*